SeakyLuo/BOL/README.md

 # Basketball Online League
 A game that simulates the real basketball games.
+Player can choose to be a Basketball Player or a Game Manager.

 The repo only provides a game interface, not a playable game.